tomhabt/e-commerce-MERN/README.md

 ## Description

 As you know, e-commerce is a huge part of the web development landscape.
-This module will introduce you to several important e-commerce concepts and technologies while also building on concepts you already know.
-Working with an existing codebase, you'll implement a state management approach that's been popularized by the JavaScript library Redux.
-We won't use the actual Redux library, but we will learn the underlying principles and functionality that make it such a widely used solution.
-And we'll do so using tools that are already built into React.
-Along the way, we'll add offline capabilities with IndexedDB as well as the ability to handle secure online payments with a service called Stripe.
+This project will introduce  several important e-commerce concepts and technologies while also building on concepts of MERN application.
+This project can demonstrate how the state condition is met in every and each component and page.
+It has a future development plan to have a payment collection sysytem and shopping cart.
+If you get a repo under my github by shop - shop, that is the refactored version of this project with having a shopping cart with strip payment method and code is made to manage state in global state.

 ## Table of Contents